internetarchive/iare/README.md

 #### Warning!

-You cannot use "ref" as a component variable name in a react javascript project - it will give you strange errors.
+You cannot use "ref" as a component parameter name in a react javascript project - it will give you strange errors.
 If you need to use a variable to represent a reference, use "_ref"...I found this out the hard way!